 Before the days when local businesses were expected to have a web presence, Google used the number of citations—a fancy way of referring to anywhere on the internet a business' name and address show up—from authoritative sources as a factor in determining how credible a business was.

-While citations are less critical for SEO than in past years, according to Whitespark's survey, Google still uses them to help determine authority today.
+While citations are less critical for SEO than in past years, according to Whitespark's survey, they still are an asset today.

 Creating accurate, complete, and up-to-date business citations can offer the following benefits:

 - Potentially better search visibility

 - Future customers can find and contact you from a number of sites

 - Decreases the risk of someone coming across outdated information, a poor review that went publicly unaddressed, or unchallenged spam reviews that could hurt your reputation